DonatasD/tc-backend-assignment/README.md

 ## Design Explanations

+### Authentication
+Requests are authenticated with jwt tokens provided in Authorization Header with Bearer prefix.
+Public endpoints are marked with @Public decorator.
+Role specific endpoints are marked with @Roles decorator.
+Passwords are hashed using bcrypt.

 ### Table Structure
 Students, Mentors and Admins are stored in user table.
 This user type is persisted in role column.